Stephen Watson (footballer)

 Stephen Watson (born 4 April 1973 in Liverpool) is an English former professional footballer who played for and captained Scottish side St Mirren in the early 1990s.

 Career

 Watson began his career with Rangers, making three league appearances in the 1992–93 season.
 He moved on to St Mirren and spent four years with the Paisley club.
-Watson then spent a spell in Hong Kong with Yee Hope from 1999–2001 before returning to Scotland to play with Falkirk and Partick Thistle.
+Watson then spent a spell in Hong Kong with Yee Hope from 1999 to 2001 before returning to Scotland to play with Falkirk and Partick Thistle.